Collabalist/RecyclerViewHelper/README.md

 - No need to create Extra View Holders
 - No need to create seperate Adapters
-- No need to maintail any extra click callbacks
+- No need to maintain any extra click callbacks
 ## **What to do then..?**
 - Just create view xml's with data binding
 - That's it.